 About the course

-This course is aimed at primary care pharmacists and is designed to instil attitudes of life-long learning in trainees in order to underpin continuing professional and career development.
-It is operated in conjunction with the Joint Programme Board which is a collaborative venture between a number of universities in the south-east of England and NHS partners.
+This course is aimed at secondary care pharmacists and is designed to instil attitudes of life-long learning in trainees in order to underpin continuing professional and career development.

 For non-native speakers of English: